regolith-labs/ore-boost/README.md

 # ORE Boost

-**ORE Boost is a staking program for earning ORE mining multipliers.**
+**ORE Boost is a staking program for earning multipliers on ORE mining rewards.**

 ## API